simplworld/simpl.world.website/_docs/tutorials/single-player/frontend.md

 Next, logout by going to `localhost:8000/logout/` in your browser.
 Then login as `leader@calc.edu` with password `leader`.
 Once you are logged in, you should see the 'Hello Leader' message of the skeleton app.
-If you look at the `simpl` state properties, they look similar to those of players.
-Only information about the current user has been loaded.
+If you look at the `simpl` state properties, you'll see all the run's runusers have been loaded.
+No player scenarios have been loaded.

 <img src="/assets/img/tutorials/single-player/Hello_Simpl_Leader1.png" width="100%">